GHOST-Aram/friendly-docs/venuetypes/venuetypes.md

 - [Visit the documentation](./docs/get.md)

 ## GET One venue type
-Retrieve information about a specific venue type by id.
+Retrieve information about a specific venue type by ID.
 - [Visit the documentation](./docs/[id]/get.md)

 ## GET Multiple venue types by `creatorId`
-Retrieve information about a venue types listed by a specific admin or venue host.
+Retrieve information about venue types listed by a specific admin or venue host.
 - [Visit the documentation](./docs/creators/[creatorId]/get.md)

 ## PUT venue type